SumaiyaHossainAnika/INTELLIPLAN-Smart_Study_Companion/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Flask documentation and community
-- Algorithm design inspiration from competitive programming
-- Open source libraries that made this project possible

 ## 📧 Contact

 For questions, suggestions, or support, please open an issue on GitHub or contact the maintainer.